Chapter 13 Visualizations: the gglot2 Library

 13.7 Tuning plots: scales and colors

 ggplot2 can make a large variety of plots.
-It will pick appropriate colors and supply meaningful labels, so you immediately have something that looks reasonable to be presented right away.
+It will pick appropriate colors and supply meaningful labels, so you immediately have something that can be presented right away.

 But even if reasonable, the resulting plot may not be good enough.
 Sometimes you are happy with the fonts and colors and want just to adjust the labels, but other times the colors are completely misleading and the plot looks like an incomprehensible mish-mash.
 There is no way around tuning the plots.